boghammar/MMM-SL-PublicTransport/README.md

     ...
 ]
 ```
 By default the following sanity checks are done on the configuration.
-The sanitycheck can be ignored with the ``ignoreSanityCheck`` parameter.
+The sanity checks can be ignored with the ``ignoreSanityCheck`` parameter.

 * ``updateInterval`` shall be larger or equal to 1 min (1\*60\*1000 milliseconds)
 * ``uiUpdateInterval`` shall be smaller or equal to 10 sec (10\*1000 milliseconds)